BroadbandForum/usp-test/docs/index.md

 1. The EUT sends a GetSupportedDMResp containing `req_object_results` elements for the specified object and each immediate child object.
-2. Only the `req_obj_results` element of the object specified in `obj_paths` contains parameters, events, and commands.
+2. Only the `req_obj_results` element of the object specified in `obj_paths` contains parameters, events, commands, and unique_key_sets.
 3. Each SupportedParamResult field contains the `param_name`, `access`, `value_type`, and `value_change` fields with valid information, if applicable.
 4. Each SupportedCommandResult field contains the `command_name` field, `command_type` field, and a set of `input_arg_names` and `output_arg_names` fields with valid information, if applicable.
 5. Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if applicable.
+6. Each SupportedUniqueKeySet field is an empty list, since the object is a single-instance object.

 ## 1.74 GetSupportedDM using a single object, first_level_only true, no options